How good is the Royal Enfield Hunter 350 Retro variant? Let’s find out…

 The differences between the Metro and Retro variants are many.
 You get to spot them in the aesthetics, kit levels and even in some mechanical components.

-The pillion grab handle on the entry level Hunter feels crude but functional.
-In fact, it feels slightly better than the Metro’s fancy looking grab handle in the actual functionality.
-The motorcycle gets round headlamp and tail lamp, but rectangular blinkers.
+The pillion-grab handle on the entry-level Hunter feels crude but functional.
+In fact, it feels slightly better than the Metro’s fancy-looking grab handle in the actual functionality.
+The motorcycle gets a round headlamp and tail lamp, but rectangular blinkers.
 The lights are all regular Halogen units on the Retro but the Metro gets LED blinkers.

-Wheels are the next big things.
+Wheels are the next big thing.
 The Hunter 350 Retro comes with old-fashioned (17 inch) spoke wheels and slimmer (110/80-17 (F) 120/80 (R)) tyres.
-The range topping Metro variant gets 17 inch alloys with meatier 110/70 section rubber at front and chunky 140/70 section at the rear- this tubeless tyre-alloy setup is easier to mend in case of a puncture.
+The range-topping Metro variant gets 17-inch alloys with meatier 110/70 section rubber at the front and chunky 140/70 section at the rear- this tubeless tyre-alloy setup is easier to mend in case of a puncture.

 The Retro variant gets its core plastics, switchgear and levers from the Bullet 350.
 These slimmer levers can feel handier than the chunkier ones on the Metro, and could even make the clutch feel slightly lighter.
 However, I personally prefer the Metro’s levers.